Release CalendarTop 250 MoviesMost Popular MoviesBrowse Movies by GenreTop Box OfficeShowtimes & TicketsMovie NewsIndia Movie Spotlight

 • Goofs

-After Scarecrow is given an honorary diploma, he says "The sum of the square roots of any 2 sides of an isosceles triangle is equal to the square root of the remaining side".
+After the Wizard gives the Scarecrow his diploma, he says, "The sum of the square roots of any 2 sides of an isosceles triangle is equal to the square root of the remaining side."
 This is a misstatement of the Pythagorean Theorem, which is, in fact, about right triangles and not isosceles ones.
 However, this statement is not true about any triangle, and so it is completely wrong.

 • Quotes